Check our new Survival Outreach Program.Bring the Zoo to your school. To make reservations call 808-926-3191 Ext. 151

 WHAT IS "WALK-IN-WEDNESDAY"?

 Walk-In-Wednesday is a weekly open house for any one interested in becoming a Zoo Volunteer.
-Drop by the Honolulu Zoo Society office any Wednesday between 9:00 a.m. and 2:00 p.m.
-(Admission is free and no appointments are necessary.)
+Drop by the Honolulu Zoo Society office any Wednesday between 9:30 a.m. and 2:00 p.m.
+(No appointments are necessary.)
+Come to the zoo’s GATE #2 (off Kapahulu Ave. and mauka of the parking lot), and ring the buzzer.
 Meet with the Director of Volunteers to discuss your interests and availability, and initiate the 3 step process described above.
+NOTE: Walk-in Wednesday is cancelled November 27, 2013.

 ARE THERE ANY OTHER GENERAL REQUIREMENTS?

 All Zoo Volunteers must sign a Waiver of Liability, submit a copy of a current TB clearance, and pay $20.00 for a volunteer T-shirt and name tag.
+All volunteers over 18 years of age must also submit a Background Check available at www.ecrim.ehawaii.gov .
+For one time use with a credit card, the cost for a non-certified version is $5.00.
 Mammal section volunteers must also attend an Animal Emergency Training workshop.

 WHAT IS THE PROCESS FOR VOLUNTEERING WITH MY COMMUNITY GROUP?